We started Happy Campers out of our love for wellness and happiness.

 Our commitment to Sustainability begins with a plan to go PLASTIC-NEUTRAL by end of 2021.

-By May 2021, all Happy Campers Bars will be packaged and sold in home-compostable wrappers.
-Happy Campers will use all 100% compostable wrappers made from renewable wood pulp, which means they will decompose in your home compost within 8-16 weeks.
+All Happy Campers Bars are now packaged in home-compostable wrappers.
+Happy Campers uses all 100% compostable wrappers made from renewable wood pulp, which means they will decompose in your home compost within 8-16 weeks.
 The material is certified by the Biodegradable Products Institute to the ASTM D6400 standard, which means it meets all the world’s compostable standards, including home composting.

 These initiatives are just the first step in going plastic-free.
 We commit to you to continue seeking better renewable materials for our bread and bun packaging.
 While pulling plastic out of our environment is a great step in the right direction, we recognize the solution is not perfect, as we are still creating plastic in the first place.
 Please check back here for updates on our journey to becoming plastic-free company and read more on Recycling and Sustainability Tips on our Blog.